Upper South Island and the West Coast Feature

 Between Okiwi Bay and French Pass there are no facilities—no gas stations, bathrooms, or cafés—so come prepared.
 Only limited public facilities are at French Pass: a basic toilet, gas pump, and essential supplies during limited hours.

 French Pass Sea Safaris & Beachfront Villas.
 At the outer tip of the Marlborough Sounds overlooking migratory paths of whales and accessed by a long but incredibly scenic drive, you'll find French Pass Sea Safaris & Beachfront Villas.
 (You can also fly by floatplane from Picton.)
 The area is home to one of the world's rarest seabirds, the King Shag.
 Owners Danny and Lyn are passionate environmentalists, who love this special, wilderness spot so much they want to share it with guests.
-On the shores of Admiralty Bay.
-The property has two comfortable, fully self-contained two-bedroom apartments, and one studio unit, and has seal and dolphin swims in season, island walks, kayaking, and wildlife discovery and bird-watching tours.
+On the shores of Admiralty Bay, the property has two comfortable, fully self-contained two-bedroom apartments, and one studio unit, and you can take part in seal and dolphin swims in season, island walks, kayaking, and wildlife discovery and bird-watching tours.
 If you're lucky you'll see dolphins from your balcony.
 Diving and fishing charters can also be arranged.
 Home-cooked meals, including breakfast, can be arranged for a cost.
 Pros: your hosts are keen conservationists and incredibly informed about the local wildlife.
 Cons: remote; closed June–Sep.
 French Pass, Marlborough.
 03/576–5204. www.seasafaris.co.nz.
 2 two-bedroom units, 1 one-bedroom.

 D'Urville Island Wilderness Resort.
-If you really want a remote experience, carry on to D'Urville Island, where the best lodging option is the D'Urville Island Wilderness Resort.
-After a two hour drive from either Nelson, Picton, or Blenheim, the resort is a 30-minute boat ride across French Pass (a water-taxi service picks you up from the French Pass wharf), and overlooks the sheltered waters of Catherine Cove.
-You can go hiking, mountain biking, and snorkeling here, or just watch the rosy sunrises and the orca whales passing the end of the bay.
+If you really want a remote experience, carry on to D'Urville Island, where a secluded lodging option is the D'Urville Island Wilderness Resort.
+After a two hour drive from either Nelson, Picton, or Blenheim, the resort is a 30-minute boat ride across French Pass (a water-taxi service picks you up from the French Pass wharf), From your base that overlooks the sheltered waters of Catherine Cove you can go hiking, mountain biking, and snorkeling here, or just watch the rosy sunrises and the possibly even orca whales passing the bay.
 The resort has a fully licensed bar and restaurant on-site and accommodation reservations are essential.
 Options include four, two bedroom beachfront units, with tea and coffee making facilities, a Kiwi-style 'bach (holiday cottage) and a bunkhouse.
 Prices for two range from NZ$110 to NZ$140.
 Fishing and scenic boat tours also available, or you could just take out a dinghy, complimentary for guests.
 Pros: great wildlife, and you can fish from your own dinghy.
 Cons: incredibly remote. d'Urville Island, Rai Valley, Kaikoura, 7193.
 03/576–5268. www.durvilleisland.co.nz.
 Four 2 bedroom units, 1 self-contained cottage, 1 bunkhouse.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013